peterhinch/micropython_ra8875/docs/GUI.md

  * `repeat=True` Controls the behaviour of touch-based scrolling.
 By default a long press causes repeated scrolling. `False` requires a discrete press for each line movement.
+ * `tab=32` Tab space in pixels.

 Methods:
- * `append` Args `s, ntrim=None` Append the string `s` to the display and scroll up as required.
-By default this could lead to an ever growing list of
- lines: setting (say) `ntrim=15` ensures that only the most recent 15 lines are retained.
+ * `append` Args `s, ntrim=None, line=None` Append the string `s` to the display and scroll up as required to show it.
+By default only the number of lines which will fit on screen are retained.
+If an integer `ntrim=N` is passed, only the last N lines are retained.
+If an integer (typically 0) is passed in `line` the display will scroll to show that line.
  * `scroll` Arg `n` Number of lines to scroll.
 A negative number scrolls up.
 If scrolling would achieve nothing because there are no extra lines to display, nothing will happen.
  * `value` No args.
 Returns the number of lines of text stored in the widget.
+ * `clear` No args.
+Clears all lines from the widget and refreshes the display.
+ * `goto` Arg `line=None` Fast scroll to a line.
+By default shows the end of the text.
+0 shows the start.

+Fast updates:
+Rendering text to the screen is relatively slow.
+To send a large amount of text the fastest way is to perform a single `append`.
+Text may contain newline (`'\n'`) characters as required.
+In that way rendering occurs once only.

 ###### [Jump to Contents](./GUI.md#contents)